The Pulse

 Tesla Cybertruck sales are a disappointment and inventory needs to be offloaded

-This figure was enough to make the Cybertruck the bestselling pickup in the US, but considering how few people buy electric pickups, it’s no great feat.
+This figure was enough to make the Cybertruck the bestselling electric pickup in the US, but considering how few people buy electric pickups, it’s no great feat.
 By comparison, regular pickup sales were in the millions, so 40,000 Cybertrucks is barely worth mentioning.

 Elon Musk even went as far as donating a fleet of Cybertrucks to aid in the LA fire-fighting efforts in January, a clear sign that they’re standing around waiting for buyers.